-Job Corps – a Path for a Successful FutureJuly 5, 2016 Adriana dreams of working in the aviation industry painting airplanes.
-This is not only a dream, because Adriana is working to make this a reality through her dedication to her training at the Angell Job Corps Center.
-The painting program at the Angell Job Corps Center teaches her the skills required to succeed as a professional painter.
-At Job Corps, Adriana receives housing, food service, a living allowance, basic health care, and transportation for her initial and final trip to the center and home, all at no cost.
-Her advice is, "Complete your education!
-No one can take your education away from you."
+Job Corps – a Path for a Successful FutureSeptember 7, 2018 Abihail Amaral-Uribe is a 22-year-old from Carlton, Oregon who dreams of working in the automotive industry diagnosing and fixing mechanical problems.
+This is not only a dream, because Abihail is working to make it a reality through her dedication to her training at the Angell Job Corps Center in Yachats, Oregon.
+The automotive and repair program teaches her the skills required to succeed as a professional automotive technician.

 What Is Job Corps?

 Job Corps is a career and education program that helps young people advance their education, begin a career, get a better job, and make more money.
 This is the largest career program in the U.S., founded in 1964 as part of President Johnson’s War on Poverty, and is administered by the U.S. Department of Labor’s Employment and Training Administration.

 Since 1964, 1.9 million young people have benefited from the program.
 More than 60,000 youth study in 131 centers nationwide each year.
 In 2017, nearly 900 students graduated from Job Corps in Oregon.
 After completion of the program, graduates find employment or enroll in higher education programs.

 Job Corps might be right for you if you are 16 to 24 years old, a citizen, permanent resident, refugee, asylee, parolee, or on DACA status, and meet income qualifications.
 If the applicant has a disability, the maximum age limit can be waived.

 What Programs Are Available at Job Corps?

 Job Corps offers training in more than 100 occupations across the U.S. including: